gaurishankar007/flutter_sliding_toast/README.md

 ---

-A flutter sliding toast for displaying message.
+A flutter sliding toast for displaying beautiful messages.

+## Breaking Changes

+The 1.3.0 version brings some breaking changes.

+- 'disableMultiTapping' moved to toast settings from the SlidingToast's 'show' function.

 ## 🎨 Screenshot